In my last post, I outlined a revised definition of a “project”.

-If you recall, our new definition is:
+If you recall, the revised definition of “project” is:

 “an endeavour created to produce a specific outcome.”

 I chose the word “endeavour” carefully over terms like “initiative”, “process”, “venture” or “activities”.
-Endeavour has been criticised as being weak – merely “an attempt to do something”

 Also, “endeavour” isn’t specific about a particular structure or approach.
 Nor does it have some specific definitions, like “process”.
 This is useful in an inclusive definition.